k-hench/blankpkg/README.md

 ## Installation

-You can install the development version of blankpkg from [github](https://github.com/k-hench/blankpkg) with — there is no good reason to do this though:
+You can install the development version of {blankpkg} from [github](https://github.com/k-hench/blankpkg) with the following R code — there is no good reason to do this though:

 ``` r
 install.packages("remotes")